-Laughner enters his second season with the Sharks, first as Assistant Equipment Manager.
+Laughner enters his third season as Assistant Equipment Manager with the Sharks.
 He joined the team prior to the 2022-23 season after spending five years as Head Equipment Manager for Arizona State University's ice hockey team.
 He started his career with the Utah Grizzlies of the ECHL, spending three seasons with the team.
 Laughner is a graduate of Indiana University with bachelor's degrees in both history and criminal justice.
-He now resides in Campbell.
+Jon has a dog, Alta.